Alberta Hunter: Retirement: late 1950s–1970s

 Hunter said that when her mother died in 1957, because they had been partners and were so close, the appeal of performing ended for her.
-She reduced her age, "invented" a high school diploma, and enrolled in nursing school, embarking on a career in health care, in which she worked for 20 years at Roosevelt Island's Goldwater Memorial Hospital.
+She reduced her age, "invented" a high school diploma, and enrolled in nursing school, embarking on a career in health care, working first as a volunteer at the Joint Diseases Hospital in Harlem and then for 20 years at Roosevelt Island's Goldwater Memorial Hospital.

 The hospital forced Hunter to retire because it believed she was 70 years old.
 Hunter—who was actually 82 years old—decided to return to singing.
 She had already made a brief return by performing on two albums in the early 1960s, but now she had a regular engagement at a Greenwich Village club, becoming an attraction there until her death, in October 1984.

 Comeback: 1970s–1980s

 Hunter was still working at Goldwater Memorial Hospital in 1961 when she was persuaded to participate in two recording sessions.
 In 1971 she was videotaped for a segment of a Danish television program, and she taped an interview for the Smithsonian Institution.

 In the summer of 1976, Hunter attended a party for her long-time friend Mabel Mercer, hosted by Bobby Short; music public relations agent Charles Bourgeois asked Hunter to sing and connected her with the owner of Cafe Society, Barney Josephson.
 Josephson offered Hunter a limited engagement at his Greenwich Village club, The Cookery.
 Her two-week appearance there was a huge success, turning into a six-year engagement and a revival of her career in music.

 Impressed with the attention paid her by the press, John Hammond signed Hunter to Columbia Records.
 He had not previously shown interest in Hunter, but he had been a close associate of Barney Josephson decades earlier, when the latter ran the Café Society Uptown and Downtown clubs.
 Her Columbia albums, The Glory of Alberta Hunter, Amtrak Blues (on which she sang the jazz classic "Darktown Strutters' Ball"), and Look For the Silver Lining, did not sell as well as expected, but sales were nevertheless healthy.
 There were also numerous appearances on television programs, including To Tell the Truth (in which panelist Kitty Carlisle had to recuse herself, the two having known each other in Hunter's heyday).
 She also had a walk-on role in Remember My Name, a 1978 film by Alan Rudolph, for which producer Robert Altman commissioned her to write and to perform the soundtrack music.